spyder-ide/spyder-api-docs/docs/plugin_development.rst

 These are the general steps that we will follow throughout this tutorial:

-* Select the most suitable plugin type and create its initial structure using `cookiecutter`_.
+* Select the most suitable plugin type and create its initial structure using `Cookiecutter`_.
 * Install the plugin in development mode in the virtual environment from which we run Spyder.
 * Implement the functionality of our plugin using the Spyder classes and following the guidelines indicated in the plugin structure.
 * Build a configuration page for our plugin, which would appear in Tools > Preferences.